RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/templates.md

 ![Boot Source PVC](img/templates-boot-source-pvc.png)

  After creating the new PersistentVolumeClaim, a CDI (Containerized Data Importer) pod is started in the `openshift-virtualization-os-images` namespace.
 This CDI pod downloads the specified disk image from the Http URL and populates the newly created PersistentVolumeClaim with the contents of that disk image.
-You can see this CDI pod by switching into the `openshift-virtualization-os-images` project and selecting **Workloads** → **Pods** from the side menu.
+You can see this CDI pod by switching into the `openshift-virtualization-os-images` project and selecting [Workloads -> Pods](https://console-openshift-console.%cluster_subdomain%/k8s/ns/openshift-virtualization-os-images/pods) from the side menu.

 ![CDI Pod](img/templates-cdi-pod.png)